 In April, 1880, the fist school session was held.
 The brick school was built in 1915 and used until 1986.
 It was dismantled in 1992 with its bricks to be reused in other buildings.

 Other nearby markers.
-At least 2 other markers are within 6 miles of this marker, measured as the crow flies.
-Ancient Exposed Rock (approx. 3˝ miles away); Paul Bunyan's Boat-Anchor (approx. 5½ miles away); Geology of Minnesota A Glacial Wall of Water (approx. 5˝ miles away); Big Stone County Courthouse (approx. 6.3 miles away); St. Pauli Lutheran Church (approx. 12.4 miles away); The Chicago, Milwaukee, St. Paul & Pacific Depot (approx. 14.6 miles away).
+At least 7 other markers are within 15 miles of this marker, measured as the crow flies.
+Ancient Exposed Rock (approx. 3˝ miles away); Paul Bunyan's Boat-Anchor (approx. 5˝ miles away); Geology of Minnesota A Glacial Wall of Water (approx. 5˝ miles away); Big Stone County Courthouse (approx. 6.3 miles away); St. Pauli Lutheran Church (approx. 12.4 miles away); The Chicago, Milwaukee, St. Paul & Pacific Depot (approx. 14.6 miles away).

 Credits.
 This page was last revised on January 23, 2017.
-This page originally submitted on January 21, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 325 times since then and 27 times this year.
+It was originally submitted on January 21, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 553 times since then and 62 times this year.
 Photos: 1, 2. submitted on January 21, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.